 Previously she designed mentoring programmes for both children and adults, implemented a Randomised Controlled Trial to measure the impact of peer-support for improving self-efficacy, and scaled various local projects nationally.
 This broad range of experiences means Georgia is well-placed to support grantees and share her lessons learned to achieve the best outcomes for children and young people.

-Hashim is a Research Officer with an MSc in Social Research Methods from City University, London.
+Hashim is a Research Manager with an MSc in Social Research Methods from City University, London.

 He has extensive experience in mixed methods research in a variety of policy areas, from education and skills development to health and wellbeing.
 Previously Hashim has worked at NatCen Social Research, Ecorys UK and M&C Saatchi World Services.
 With experience managing and conducting fieldwork throughout the UK as well as in Bangladesh, China, Pakistan and Uganda, Hashim is very much a global researcher.